select-8/mock-bigthief-htmlsite/README.md

 The music and video pages use Spotify and YouTube embed code respectively.
 These meet the user and owner needs outlined above.

-#### Store Links

-These link to the official Big Thief store for each section.

 #### Ticket Links

-Every link links to Ticketmaster.
+Every link links to the same Ticketmaster page.
 I had toyed with the idea of having a single link, sitting in either the banner text, the image or the navbar but in the end, I decided that this would distract from the overall design of the page.
 For the same reason social and mailing list links do not appear on this page.

 #### Left to Implement